Physics-structured cooperative neural network for baseline-free nuclear mass modeling: Results and Discussion

+The correction branches are intended to represent microscopic residual structure left by the smooth macroscopic branch.
+We next analyze the outputs of the three microscopic correction branches.
+We consider the parity-aware network first, followed by the discrete embeddings and the regional grid.

-Figure~\ref{fig:pairing_sawtooth} shows the pairing contribution $E_{\mathrm{Pair}}$ along representative isotopic chains (top row, varying $N$ at fixed $Z$) and isotonic chains (bottom row, varying $Z$ at fixed $N$), after removing a smooth linear trend from each chain to isolate the oscillatory component.
-In all four panels, the predicted pairing term displays the expected alternating sawtooth pattern, with filled markers (even nucleon number) and open markers (odd) cleanly separated.
-The staggering amplitude progressively narrows toward heavier nuclei along each chain, particularly visible in the isotonic chains (bottom row).
-This is consistent with the empirical odd--even mass staggering $\Delta \propto 12/\sqrt{A}$\,MeV: as the mass number increases, the pairing gap decreases\,\cite{1969Bohr+Nuclear}.
+Figure~\ref{fig:pairing_sawtooth} shows the learned parity-aware output $E_{\mathrm{pair}}$ along representative isotopic chains [panels (a) and (b), varying $N$ at fixed $Z$] and isotonic chains [panels (c) and (d), varying $Z$ at fixed $N$], after removing a smooth linear trend from each chain to isolate the oscillatory component.
+In all four panels, this output displays the expected alternating sawtooth pattern, with even and odd nucleon numbers distinguished by both marker shape and color.
+The staggering amplitude narrows progressively toward heavier nuclei along each chain, with the trend particularly clear in the isotonic chains in panels (c) and (d).
+Using the consecutive-triplet RMS statistic from the branch-separation diagnostics, the ensemble-mean parity-aware output gives local odd--even components of 0.85\,MeV along isotopic chains and 1.06\,MeV along isotonic chains.
+These values are computed on the AME2016-overlap nuclei.
+The narrowing trend is consistent with empirical odd--even mass systematics, in which pairing effects generally weaken with increasing mass number\,\cite{1969Bohr+Nuclear}.

-These observations confirm that the architectural constraints---discrete indices for shell effects, a two-dimensional grid for non-separable correlations, and a parity-extracting modulo operation for pairing---are sufficient to guide the network toward a physically meaningful decomposition.
-The separation is not imposed by hand but emerges from the interplay between module structure and alternating training.
+However, it should be noted that not all parity-dependent structure has been isolated in this branch.
+The branch forms and alternating training protocol encourage such a division of labor, but the training targets are total binding energies and the loss constrains only the summed prediction.
+Without branch-level labels or an explicit constraint that enforces a one-to-one allocation of residual structures, flexible learned components can share the same pattern\,\cite{2019Locatello+Challenging}.
+Accordingly, while the parity-aware branch captures clear odd--even staggering, parity-dependent variation can also be carried by other modules, such as the discrete embeddings analyzed below.

+The discrete embeddings were introduced as $Z$- and $N$-indexed local corrections motivated by shell closures.
+We therefore ask whether the learned embedding curves contain local kink structures near magic numbers.
+The inset of Fig.~\ref{fig:embedding_second_diff} shows the ensemble-mean raw neutron embedding $e_N$ over $N=45$--90.
+The curve contains visible odd--even modulation, showing that some parity-dependent pattern leakage is present in the embeddings.
+For the shell diagnostic, we focus on local curvature rather than absolute baselines, because constant and linear terms can be transferred between the embeddings and the smooth branch without changing their summed prediction.
+Specifically, we use the step-two second difference